junglert/rpi-stresstest/README.md

   let the script do its magic:

+      Exec the script, you may have to change the dependencies with

+        chmod 777 ./stresstest.sh

-      Enter the wanted time (in seconds) in the "duration =’FOO’" variable.
+      Enter the wanted time in seconds.
-      Enter your wanted directory in the "save_dir='/home/FOO" variable.
+      Enter the filename .

-      Exec the script.

 Future plans:

   -user input for time and file ✔